ucsb-cs148-f21/project-t10-animelist/team/retrospectives/RETRO_01.md

 - Change: make it part of standup to evaluate if we need an additional meeting before our next scheduled class meeting. if so, schedule a Zoom meeting and use that to work as a team. also make more use of Slack to relay updates immediately
 - Measurement: number of meetings we have per sprint, (informally) how much we feel like we're communicating

+- **Update 10/22**: We started using Slack more frequently to communicate updates on our progress towards issues, and updates when we make PRs.
+This helped increase the overall level of communication within our team and increase the visibility on PRs, allowing us to review and ultimately merge them more quickly.

 ### Ramp Up Development

 - Goal: get everyone set up to start working on code towards our MVP
 - Change: everyone should spend some time setting up their local development environment. check in with everyone over next few days to make sure that they're set up
 - Measurement: number of set-up development environments and number of code PRs being submitted

+- **Update 10/22**: All members of the team are now set up to run the application locally, so we are able to develop locally with a quick development cycle.

 ## Additional Things to Remember